rbeiter/raspberrypi-pico/blinker00/README.txt

 This is the first example.

-In true Broadcom fasion this is not your average microcontroller, if we can even call it that.
-There is no flash on the chip and the bootrom burned into the chip is what the ARM's always boot.
+In true Broadcom fashion this is not your average microcontroller, if we can even call it that.
+There is no flash on the chip and the bootrom burned into the chip is what the ARM cores always boot.
 The bootrom searches for a flash by copying the first 256 bytes to SRAM and uses a crc32 to verify the data.
-It repeats MANY times until it finds something or fails.
+It repeats MANY times until it finds something or fails (not all external flash chips are created equal).
 If it does not find something that passes the crc then it boots into the usb virtual drive as if the bootsel pin was asserted.

 This leaves 252 bytes for the second stage bootloader.
-I have not discovered why the bootrom does not simply expose the detected flash, but it appears the typical use case is our code needs to finish mapping the flash into the typical 0x10000000 address space and then branches to 0x10000100 (the bootrom lives in the first 0x100 bytes).
+I have not discovered why the bootrom does not simply expose the detected flash, but it appears the typical use case is our code needs to finish mapping the flash into the typical 0x10000000 address space and then you decide how you want to extract and use the flash, run it from there or copy and jump.

-This example and hopefully others will live within the 252 bytes and not need to mess with the flash.
-We will cover that later.
+This example lives within the 252 bytes.

 The second stage bootloader needs to be position independent so that it can run from SRAM.
 The bootrom simply branches to the code in